-30. They also endorsed the proposals to (i) emphasize in the main text of the updated BPM and SNA that notional values of foreign currency derivatives be compiled by currency; (ii) change the convention in BPM6 (paragraph 9.31), to attribute all revaluations to other price revaluations rather than exchange rate revaluations for those types of financial derivatives where it may not be practical to separate exchange rate changes from other revaluations; (iii) introduce a text in BPM Compilation Guide or a Box in BPM6, Chapter 8 (Financial Account) and in 2008 SNA, Chapter 11 to provide methodological guidance for the recording of novation and portfolio compression as financial transactions; (iv) recommend in BPM6, paragraph 8.34, and 2008 SNA, Chapter 17, recording of transactions on a gross basis, while permitting net recording when gross recording is impractical (i.e., for those financial derivatives that can be either an asset or a liability depending on the valuation-e.g., swaps).
+- changes from other revaluations all revaluations are due to (other) price revaluations rather than exchange rate revaluations? - 4.
+Do you agree with the proposals to introduce a Box in Chapter 8 (Financial Account) of BPM6 and in Chapter 11 of 2008 SNA providing methodological guidance for the recording of novation and portfolio compression as financial transactions? - 5.
+Do you agree with the proposals to recommend in paragraph 8.34 of BPM6 and in Chapter 17 of 2008 SNA recording of transactions on a gross basis, while permitting net recording when gross recording is impractical (i.e., for those financial derivatives that can be either an asset or a liability depending on the valuation-e.g., swaps)?